coat64/C64-FTP-Upload-tool/README.md

 If an upload does not work:

-- Is the C64 Ultimate powered on?
+- Is the C64 Ultimate powered on :)?
 - Are **FTP** and **DHCP** enabled on the Ultimate?
 - Is the **Active IP address** still correct?
 - Does the first part of the target directory exist on the C64 Ultimate